A look at the FIFA Club World Cup 2023 prize money the winners will get to take home

 How much is the FIFA Club World Cup 2023 prize money?

-According to reports, the total prize money pool at the FIFA Club World Cup 2023 is a staggering USD 16 million.
+According to reports, the total prize money pool at the FIFA Club World Cup 2023 is a staggering USD 16 million (INR 133 crore approx.).
 The pot will be shared among all seven participants.
 In other words, even the team with the worst finish in the competition will receive a monetary reward.

-From the prize money pot, the winners of the tournament will be handsomely rewarded with a sum of USD 5 million, while the runners-up will get USD 4 million.
-The team which finishes third will get to take home USD 2.5 million, while the fourth-placed side will receive USD 2 million.
+From the prize money pot, the winners of the tournament will be handsomely rewarded with a sum of USD 5 million (INR 41 crore approx.), while the runners-up will get USD 4 million (INR 33 crore approx.).
+The team which finishes third will get to take home USD 2.5 million (INR 20 crore approx.), while the fourth-placed side will receive USD 2 million (INR 16 crore approx.).

-The teams that got knocked out in the second round, namely Leon and Al-Ittihad, will each be rewarded with USD 1 million.
-Meanwhile, Auckland City, who were ousted by Al-Ittihad in the first round of the competition, will take home USD 500,000.
+The teams that got knocked out in the second round, namely Leon and Al-Ittihad, will each be rewarded with USD 1 million (INR 8crore approx.).
+Meanwhile, Auckland City, who were ousted by Al-Ittihad in the first round of the competition, will take home USD 500,000 (INR 4 crore approx.).

 A look at the date and venue of the FIFA Club World Cup 2023 final